 Rain and snow are likely to stick around Riverside County for most of the week, according to the National Weather Service.

-Showers from a Christmas storm ended Sunday morning, but another storm is expected to bring strong gusty winds and another round of rain Monday through early Tuesday with the most significant precipitation Monday afternoon and evening, according to the National Weather Service.
+Showers from a Christmas storm were predicted to end Sunday morning, but another storm is expected to bring strong gusty winds and another round of rain Monday through early Tuesday with the most significant precipitation Monday afternoon and evening, according to the National Weather Service.

 Rainfall is expected to range from 1 to 2 inches in the mountains, while amounts in the deserts will mostly be one-quarter inch or less.

-Snow levels were expected at around 4,000 feet Monday, then around 3,500 feet late Monday evening.
+Snow levels were expected at around 4,000 feet on Monday, then around 3,500 feet late Monday night.
 Several inches of snowfall is possible in the mountains above 4,000 to 4,500 feet.